 Future Leaders Of the World (FLOW) will explore real-life experiences so our youth can better understand themselves and others.
 Our unique approach for building soft skills includes exercises and concepts based upon Neuro Linguistic Programing and Gestalt Coaching.

 During each session, our youth will have a hands-on experiment for team building, along with group challenges to build communication skills.

-Incorporating our core principles of honesty, integrity and excellence, our youth will learn how to reconnect with themselves.
-One way they do this is by unplugging from all devices to allow a deeper appreciation of nature and animals.
+The program incorporates our core principles of honesty, integrity, and excellence so that your youth will learn how to reconnect with themselves.
+One way they can do this is by unplugging from all devices to allow a deeper appreciation of nature and animals.